fxjs-modules/orm/Readme.md

 ORM2 allows you some advanced tweaks on your Model definitions.
 You can configure these via settings or in the call to `define` when you setup the Model.

 For example, each Model instance has a unique ID in the database.
-This table column is added automatically, and called "id" by default.<br/>
+This collection column is added automatically, and called "id" by default.<br/>
 If you define your own `key: true` column, "id" will not be added:

 ```js